-So hour after hour I sit here having chocolate deserts described to me, and the more she reads those recipes, this more I do this:
+So hour after hour I sit here having chocolate deserts described to me, and the more she reads those recipes, this more I want to shovel chocolate in my face.

 1/2 cup Ghirardelli Sweet Ground Chocolate and Cocoa